A Geometric Perspective on Diffusion Models: Visualization of High Dimensional Trajectory

-\textbf{Visualization.} It is very challenging to visualize the whole sampling trajectory and denoising trajectory laying in high-dimensional space.
-In this paper, we are particularly interested in their geometric properties, and find that the trajectory structure exhibits a surprisingly simple form.
-Our observations, which have been confirmed by empirical evidence, are summarized and elaborated in the following paragraphs.
-The expectation quantities (such as distance, magnitude) in each discrete time step are estimated by averaging 50k generated samples. \begin{observation} The sampling trajectory is almost straight while the denoising trajectory is bent. \end{observation} We develop an efficient visualization technique based on \textit{trajectory deviation} to assess the linearity of trajectories.
-From Figure~\ref{fig:trajectory}, we can see that the deviation of sampling trajectory and denoising trajectory (red curve) gradually increases from $t=80$ to around $t=10$ or $t=5$, respectively, and then quickly decreases until reaching the final point.
-This implies that the initial point may be affected by all possible modes with a large influence at first, and become intensely attracted by its unique mode after a turning point.
-This phenomenon also supports the strategy of placing time intervals densely near the minimum timestamp yet sparsely near the maximum one \cite{karras2022edm,song2023consistency}.
-However, based on the ratio of maximum deviation (such as $\max d(\hatx_{s}, \left[\hatx_{s_0}\hatx_{s_N}\right])$) to the endpoint distance (such as $d(\hatx_{s_0}, \hatx_{s_N})$), the curvature of sampling trajectory is incredibly small (about $16/4428\approx0.0036$), while the curvature of denoising trajectory is relatively significant (about $7/26\approx0.27$).
+It is challenging to visualize the whole sampling trajectory and the associated denoising trajectory laying in a high-dimensional space.
+In this paper, we are particularly interested in their geometric properties, and find that each trajectory exhibits a surprisingly simple form.
+Our observations, which have been confirmed by empirical evidence, are elaborated in the following paragraphs. \begin{observation} The sampling trajectory is almost straight while the denoising trajectory is bent. \end{observation} We propose to employ \textit{trajectory deviation} to assess the linearity of trajectories.
+From Figure~\ref{fig:trajectory}, we can see that the deviation of sampling trajectory and denoising trajectory (red curves) gradually increases from $t=80$ to around $t=10$ or $t=5$, respectively, and then quickly decreases until reaching their final samples.
+This implies that each initial sample may be affected by all possible modes with a large influence at first, and become intensely attracted by its unique mode after a turning point.
+This phenomenon also supports the strategy of placing time intervals densely near the minimum timestamp yet sparsely near the maximum one \citep{song2021ddim,karras2022edm,song2023consistency}.
+However, based on the ratio of maximum deviation (\textit{e.g.}, $\max \bbE \left[d(\hatx_{t_n}, \left[\hatx_{t_0}\hatx_{t_N}\right])\right]$) to the endpoint distance (\textit{e.g.}, $\bbE \left[d(\hatx_{t_0}, \hatx_{t_N})\right]$) in Figure~\ref{fig:trajectory}, the deviation of sampling trajectory is incredibly small (about $16/4428\approx 0.0036$), while the deviation of denoising trajectory is relatively significant (about $7/26\approx 0.27$), which indicates that the former is much straighter than the latter.